 3. They’re too involved with someone else

 Maybe they’re not over their ex, maybe they’ve fallen for someone else and can’t see anything beyond that.
-It can be especially annoying because you’re aware of the connection between you two, but your relationship may already be over.
+This can be especially annoying because you’re aware of the connection between you two but your relationship may already be over.
 Perhaps they don’t feel what you feel and are not ready to give up on the other love interest.

-Now you’ll try to get them to fall out of love like you’ve seen in the movies.
+Now you’ll try to get them to fall out of love as you’ve seen in the movies.
 But unlike in the movies, it won’t work here.
-(Don’t drop hints about their evil crush, they’ll catch on and hate you instead!).
-Also, avoid drunken texts like ‘You don’t know how lucky you are’ to the person your Mr/Ms perfect is dating.
+(Don’t drop hints about how evil their crush is, they’ll catch on and hate you instead!)
+Also, avoid drunk texts like, “You don’t know how lucky you are,” to the person your Mr./Ms. perfect is dating.

 4. Their first love is their career

 Falling in love with the right person at the wrong time hurts more when they blatantly pick their career over you.
-You two might even have started dating before you realize that your partner has no time for anything outside of their career.
+You two might have even started dating before you realized that your partner has no time for anything outside of their career.
 Being married to one’s work has a way of taking a toll on one’s most intimate connections.

-Focusing on their 9-5 has its pros and cons.
 They’re most definitely ambitious and desperately want to achieve their career goals.
 As a result, you always come second.
-You also know they’ll abandon that date you fixed up for a work emergency without hesitation.
-You’ve got to then ask yourself if you can stick around and be sidelined till your partner is happy with his/her career.
+You also know they’ll abandon that date you had planned for a work emergency without hesitation.
+You’ve got to ask yourself if you can stick around on the sidelines till your partner has achieved their goals.
 Who knows when that’ll happen?

 5. One of you has to leave

-The classic right time wrong person examples you’ve seen on-screen all the time.
-Meeting the right person at the wrong time always works out for them, you can pull it off too, right?
+Aaah!
+The classic ‘right time wrong person’ examples you’ve seen on-screen all the time.
+But if meeting the right person at the wrong time always works out for them, you can pull it off too, right?
 Wishful thinking can get the better of us, but it’s important to give yourself a reality check.

 A long-distance relationship is hard to maintain.
 If one of you has to leave town for a job or for whatever reason, it’ll be a roadblock in your love life.
-It might seem like a challenge you can take, but 6 months into it things start getting rough.
+It might seem like a challenge you can take on, but 6 months into it, things will start getting rough.
 Don’t do that to yourself.

 6. Some soul-searching is in order

 When you meet the right person at the wrong time, one of the reasons could be that one of you is probably out of a major relationship and not ready for the next one just yet.
-You, or the person, you’re with may just be too scared of commitment.
-If they never talk about the future with you, feel like they’re too young to settle down, or don’t like to use labels, it might be because they’re afraid of commitment.
+You, or the person you’re with, may just be too scared of commitment.
+If they never talk about the future with you, feel like they’re too young to settle down, or don’t like to use labels, it might be because they’re struck with the fear of commitment.

 The soul-searching, being involved with someone else, not wanting a relationship…all stem from not wanting to be tied down.
 This could be a bullet dodged since not wanting to commit can be perceived as a sign of immaturity.
-Maybe you can be the next Taylor Swift and write the next few “right person wrong time” songs.
+Maybe you can be the next Taylor Swift and write a few ‘right person wrong time’ songs.

 8. The rebound relationship